He's not good. He's not nice. He's a jerkass. What he just said is not what the main characters wanted to hear but he's right.

 Dishonourable nobles in Mount & Blade aren't particularly nice.
 They're backstabbing, warmongering, and quarrelsome.
 However, "honourable" characters are still perfectly willing to raid caravans and torch enemy villages.
 If you take the honourable option and allow defeated enemies to walk away, your dishonourable allies rightly ask whether your honour will be much comfort to the orphans and widows caused because you let a general out to rebuild his army and keep going.

 This mixed with Good Is Not Nice is pretty much Jedi Master Vrook's entire characterization.
 He opposes the training of the Player Character from the first because re-training and trusting a mindwiped Sith Lord really is a bad idea.
 And in the second game, he's even less thrilled with the Exile, seeing her (or him) as a "mediocre Jedi" whose presence only brings disaster...and turns out right.

-In Pokemon Black And White, Ghetsis says, "A Pokemon, even if it's revered as a deity, is still just a Pokemon!"
+In Pokémon Black and White, Ghetsis says, "A Pokemon, even if it's revered as a deity, is still just a Pokemon!"
 After all the legendary Pokemon being called "gods", it's kind of nice to see someone who isn't falling for it.
 Even if he redefines "bastard".
 His point was that legendary Pokémon can still be defeated by regular Pokémon, which was the reason he was unconcerned about you obtaining the mascot right before he challenged you.
 Indeed, even Arceus can be captured and ordered around by a ten-year-old.